pressden/emma-starter/README.md

 ```

-**ALL DONE!** The WordPress + Emma Child environment is ready for futher custom development.
+**ALL DONE!** The WordPress + Emma Child environment is ready for custom development.

 Changing Origins
 ----------------